MathKeyboardEngine/MathKeyboardEngine.CSharp/README.md

 ## How to use this library

 In Visual Studio's `Solution Explorer`, right-click a project and click `Manage NuGet Packages...`.
-Browse "MathKeyboardEngine".
+Browse and install "MathKeyboardEngine".

 Add
 ```csharp